-Provide a copy of the unrecorded Minnesota Housing Declaration of Land Use Restrictive Covenants for Housing Tax Credits.
+Provide a copy of the completed but unrecorded Minnesota Housing Declaration of Land Use Restrictive Covenants for Low-Income Housing Tax Credits (Declaration) for review well in advance of its required filing deadline.
 The Declaration must be completed and recorded before the end of the first credit period to preserve the tax credits allocated to the project.
 Check with your tax advisor as to timing of filing and claiming of credits.
 HUD may require that certain riders be attached to your tax credit Declaration if your development has primary financing via a HUD direct insured loan.
 Check with your financing and legal advisors to determine if this may be required of your development.